-Teachers use a variety of resources to develop a curriculum that meets the needs of students and addresses the Common Core State Standards.
+Teachers use a variety of resources to develop a curriculum that meets the needs of students and provides a rigorous academic program that addresses the Common Core State Standards.
 Curriculum is written collaboratively for English Language Arts (ELA) and math, integrating science and/or social studies.
 Students learn presentation and listening skills while collaborating and problem solving with one another on school and home projects.
 Art, music, technology, and PE are taught on a weekly basis to all students using curriculum developed by the teachers of these disciplines.

 In 2016, AKCS expanded to include grades six and seven, with eighth grade being added in 2017.
 The middle grade program utilizes the multiage model used in grades K-5.
 Students are placed in “families” that stay together as they rotate from class to class.
 Core classes consist of math, science, humanities, and ELA.
 Each family also has an advocacy teacher with whom they meet twice daily.
 Advocacy classes work on social/emotional, communication, and leadership skills, as well as other topics that are relevant for this age group.

 Students at AKCS attend school Monday through Thursday, with some occasional Fridays for students in grades 6-8.
 Students in grades K-5 have a total of 159 school days and grades 6-8 have 166 days.
 AKCS has a longer school year, due to the shortened school week, to ensure that the number of hours required by the state of New Mexico are met.
-School typically begins the first week of August and goes through the end of May.
+School typically begins the last week of July and goes through the end of May.
 For our families living on the west side of Albuquerque, AKCS offers two buses that pick up and drop off at Sagebrush Church.
-We hope to add another bus in the future that will pick up and drop off in the far northeast heights.

 There are a variety of ways for parents and community members to get involved at AKCS.
 The Alice King Community School Foundation is an active group of volunteers who meet monthly to work on fundraising efforts that support the instructional focus of the school.
 The Foundation provides funding assistance for programs, resources, and facility enhancements.
 The AKCS PTA is a group of parents who work with the school staff to support the students and the school.
 The PTA hosts events and fundraisers that allow families to get involved in their child’s education.
 In addition to the opportunities described above, parents are encouraged to volunteer in their child’s classroom to assist with small group instruction and material preparation.
 Volunteers also can be room parents, help with class parties, chaperone field trips, and teach students by sharing their expertise.
 Anyone who would like to volunteer at AKCS must attend a school-sponsored Volunteer Training and have an approved current background check.

-AKCS has a single overarching goal--- to nurture, excite, and motivate children to learn.
-All facets of the school, including staff, curriculum and instructional practices, parent and community involvement, and governance, work together to achieve this outcome.
-We are eager and privileged to accept this responsibility because, as Alice King recognized, children are our legacy.
+AKCS has a single overarching goal-- to nurture, excite, and motivate children to learn.
+All facts of the school, including staff, curriculum and instructional practices, parent and community involvement, and governance, work together to achieve this outcome.